Wenglar/advent-of-code-2022-public/README.md

 ## Results
 - Times to come to a Q&D ("quick" and dirty) solution in Python.
 - Mark if the solution was also written in Robot Framework (RF).
-- To run all Robot Framework files at once, use `robot .`
+- To run all Robot Framework files at once, use `robot --outputdir=docs .`

 | Day Nr. | Part 1 time | Part 2 time | Total Time | Part 1 RF | Part 2 RF |
 | ------- | ----------- | ----------- | ---------- | --------- | --------- |